 I’m nearly independent now, say the therapists, watching me transition–with painful ease–from bed to wheelchair to toilet and back on my own.
 I’ll probably go home midweek, and things will get back to normal with one important exception:

 The bone around Elmo is growing.
 Yeah.
 Has to be.
+Please.
 Hold that thought.

 Go for it, guys.